Bulebots/bulebule/docs/source/utils.rst

 Installing Python dependencies
 ==============================

-To install the required dependencies for developing the Python code of Theseus, you can make use of the provided ``requirements.txt`` file:
+To install the required dependencies for developing the Python code of Bulebule, you can make use of the provided ``requirements.txt`` file:

 .. code-block:: bash